The scope of eCommerce business in India is undoubtedly going to increase year after year.

 However, a concept or niche eCommerce business can drive sales in very low CPA due to the fact that the customer is limited for such a category of products.

 With the entry of several players already in the Indian eCommerce market, the customer is pampered by offering big discounts, offers, deals, and easy return options, etc. resulting in low margins.

 e-commerce is expected to reach US$ 188 billion in India by 2025, according to Grant Thornton.

 A turnover of $50 billion made India the eighth-largest market for e-commerce in 2020, behind France and ahead of Canada.

 NASSCOM estimates that the e-commerce market in India will grow at 5% in 2021, with sales expected to reach 56.6 billion.

 In an interview with Business Standard, Flipkart promoters said that “Profitability is not a focus area for them and they are still looking to acquire more market shares.“.

 Logistics & Delivery:

-Taxation was another big hurdle in India till the introduction of GST, before GST for any startup, taxation was a major factor for less growth rate of eCommerce in India as compared to developed countries like USA and UK.
-In those countries, tax slabs are uniform for all sectors whereas tax structure of India was variable from product to product and region to region.
-This factor was responsible for creating accounting problems for any eCommerce business because eCommerce is not limited to product categories or regions.
+Taxation was another big hurdle in India till the introduction of GST, before GST for any startup, taxation was a major factor for the less growth rate of eCommerce in India as compared to developed countries like the USA and the UK.

 Under India’s former tax system, it was confusing to sell products from one state to another.
 Each time you did, you had to deal with a variety of taxes and paper works.
 A startup eCommerce business, that didn’t have the budget to hire a tax professional, the possibility of extra sales was simply not worth the pain